otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 #### Multiple OTR protocol versions

 Prekeys contain version information, as detailed above.
-Each client is expected to upload one prekey per version of OTR they support which uses non-interactive communication.
+Each client is expected to upload one prekey per supported version of OTR which uses non-interactive communication.
 This is only relevant for versions of OTR from 4 and onward.

 #### Publishing and retrieving prekeys from a prekey server